turpaultn/Desed_synthetic/README.md

 # Desed_synthetic
-Synthetic data of Desed dataset (used in DCASE 2019 task 4).
+Synthetic data of Desed dataset (used in DCASE 2019 task 4), and creation of new mixtures.

 ## Description
 This repository gives the information and the code to download the data, reproduce the synthetic dataset used in